Explore our programs — offering exceptional academic preparation, opportunities for growth, and the tools to make an impact.

 During three weeks of virtual learning, you will delve into practice and theory, engage in discussions, and reflect on how the course enhances your specific context.
 And while a district leader may have a different set of responsibilities than a classroom teacher, both are in powerful positions to help build a culture of inquiry through question-asking in their school community.

 All materials are provided at the start of the program.
 You should plan to devote a total of 15 hours of work or approximately five hours per week.
+There will be one live webinar plus an optional office hour led by the teaching team.
 Participants completing all individual assessments and contributing to group discussions prior to the end of the program period will receive a certificate indicating completion of 15 clock hours of instruction.

 This program is a professional growth opportunity for classroom teachers, instructional leaders, and school and district administrators.
 All participants will explore how to extend question formulation beyond a single use of the QFT to a deliberate, integrated approach to teaching and professional learning.

 During the three weeks, school and district administrators will: